ThirVondukr/passlib/docs/password_hash_api.rst

 .. attribute:: PasswordHash.setting_kwds

-    Tuple listing the keywords supported by :meth:`~PasswordHash.hash` and :meth:`~PasswordHash.genconfig` that control hash generation, and which will be encoded into the resulting hash.
+    Tuple listing the keywords supported by :meth:`~PasswordHash.replace` control hash generation, and which will be encoded into the resulting hash.

+    (These keywords will also be accepted by :meth:`~PasswordHash.hash` and :meth:`~PasswordHash.genconfig`, though that behavior is deprecated as of Passlib 1.7; and will be removed in Passlib 2.0).

     This list commonly includes keywords for controlling salt generation, adjusting time-cost parameters, etc. Most of these settings are optional,